nadirahdurr/Loan-Qualifier-Questionaire/README.md

 **This project uses python 3.7 and the following packages:**

-* fire  - command line interface
+* [fire](https://pypi.org/project/fire/)  - command line interface that fires off your command

-* questionary - for user prompts and dialog
+* [questionary](https://pypi.org/project/questionary/) - for user prompts and dialog

 ---